blynkkk/blynkkk.github.io/new/en/event_name.md

 ### Events: Name

-Give your event a meaningful name because it will be shown to end-users
+Give your event a meaningful name because it will be shown to end-users.

->IMAGE of Timeline

-**IMPORTANT:** Event name should be unique.
+**IMPORTANT:** Event name should be unique within the product.